Brentwood Elementary School Mom Accused Of Bringing Gun To School, Making Threats

 MIAMI (CBSMiami) – The mother of a Brentwood Elementary School student is accused of bringing a gun to school where she made threats to staff, according to police.

-Brenzina Jones, 35, was at the Miami Gardens school Thursday to meet with the school’s principal, according to the arrest report.READ MORE: Miami Dolphins Announce 2022 Coaching Staff
+Brenzina Jones, 35, was at the Miami Gardens school Thursday to meet with the school’s principal, according to the arrest report.READ MORE: Helicopter Crashes Near Miami Beach Swimmers, 2 Transported To Jackson In Stable Condition

-Police said that Jones stopped at the front security desk and initiated a conversation with someone saying, “I don’t play about somebody playing with my (kid), I’ll shoot this (expletive) up!.
+Police said that Jones stopped at the front security desk and initiated a conversation with someone saying, “I don’t play about somebody playing with my jit, I’ll shoot this (expletive) up!.

-Police said Jones proceeded to open her purse and recklessly display the butt of ther gun.READ MORE: Miami-Dade County Mayor Daniella Levine Cava Tests Postitive For COVID-19
+Police said Jones proceeded to open her purse and “recklessly display the butt of ther gun.”READ MORE: FDLE Investigates Death Of Dade Correctional Institution Inmate; 10 Officers On Administrative Leave

 The arrest report said she then placed the gun back into her purse and made loud verbal threats directed towards the school.